Jump to topic

 - Rapid heart rate (tachycardia)

 - Low body temperature

 - Throat pain or burning

 Immediately after someone consumes isopropyl alcohol, they may feel intoxicated.
 They may even blackout.

 A lack of oxygen and blood circulation resulting from rubbing alcohol ingestion damages organ systems.
 Plus, alcohol has blood-thinning properties so rubbing alcohol poisoning leads to fewer red blood cells to move oxygen and nutrients around the body.

 Hypothermia is a symptom of alcohol poisoning.
 It is more likely to occur in individuals who ingest rubbing alcohol to become drunk.
 This makes a heart attack more likely.
 Blood sugar levels also drop, making seizures more likel

 Treatment for Rubbing Alcohol Poisoning

 People who suffer from isopropyl alcohol poisoning may pass out quickly.
-If you or a loved one has ingested rubbing alcohol, it is essential to call 911 immediately for emergency help.
+If you or a loved one has ingested rubbing alcohol, it is essential to call 911 or the poison control center immediately for emergency help.
 While ingesting a small amount of rubbing alcohol accidentally may not lead to poisoning or death, it is still vital to receive prompt medical attention.

 If you or a loved one has swallowed rubbing alcohol, do not encourage vomiting.
 Isopropyl alcohol is caustic, so it can lead to chemical burns to the esophagus.